lamtharnhantrakul/Google-AI-Residency-App/index.md

 </left>

 ### DQN's for Robotic Musicians
-The choice of what musical note to play next is a process that combines multiple modalities such as sight, sound, memory and the physical body playing the instrument.
-ML and DL models for music often treat a sequence of notes pure uni-modal "statistical occurence".
+The choice of "what musical note to play next" is a process that combines multiple modalities such as sight, sound, memory and the physical body playing the instrument.
+ML and DL models for music often treat a sequence of notes purely as a uni-modal "statistical occurence".
 This project works towards a joint representation between a robot's DOF's and musical cognition to inform the robot how it should path plan and coordinate its arms during musical improvisation.
 I develop models for learned bi-manual and tetra-manual coordination that build on top of DeepMind's Atari-playing DQN (like multi-agent pong with 4 paddles).

 [GitHub](https://github.com/lamtharnhantrakul/shimon_hero_DQN) repository for Baseline results and full documentation